 - A person may use such force as is reasonable in the circumstances in the prevention of a crime, or effecting or assisting in the lawful arrest of offenders or suspected offenders or of persons unlawfully at large.

-Note: Force used must be reasonable and for it to be as such it must be both necessary and proportionate to the threat as perceived by the ‘defender’ at the time.
+Note: Therefore force used must be reasonable and for it to be as such it must be both necessary and proportionate to the threat as perceived by the ‘defender’ at the time.
 Sadly the definition isn’t currently fully clear, so is open to interpretation.